SjoerdTimovanVliet/SSVEP_interface_thesis/Readme.md

    ## Step 5: Run analyses scripts for the SNR
    The scripts here save everything in the SNR results This performs statistical analysis of the SNR and plot some boxplots and means andstandard deviations:
-   1. In SNR_statistic_analyses_v1.py change line 384 by updating its path.
+   1. In SNR_statistic_analyses_v1.py change line 384 by updating its path to the file: SNR_sorted_by_participant.csv.
    2. Run the file with python.

    It outputs the p values of the analyses and creates figures and boxplots.

    This creates extensive visualizations of the data:
-   1. In SNR_statistic_4d_plot_v1.py change line 940 by updating its path.
+   1. In SNR_statistic_4d_plot_v1.py change line 940 by updating its path to the file: SNR_sorted_by_participant.csv.
    2. Run the python file

    It creates boxplots and shows the interaction between multiple variables with respect to the SNR